Updated: May 27

 If you aspire to inspire the masses, at some point on your author journey, you'll have to speak.
 This is why you see authors go on book tours, have their own events, etc. It's all a part of branding their platform and selling their book.

 So what does branding have to do with speaking?
-When your building your brand, you'll create a signature topic (or three) and will use said topic(s) to connect with your readers.
+When you're building your brand, you'll create a signature topic (or three) and will use said topic(s) to connect with your readers.
 The message that you convey will represent who you are as an author.
 You'll eventually be known for the author and speaker that does (fill in the blank).
 And that's branding.

 Now, while I encourage you to speak, you don't have to if you're intimidated by public speaking.
 There are other ways you can promote your author brand and increase your book sales.
 Here are three ways you can brand yourself without speaking: